minimarimo3/Obsidian-plugin-for-Misskey/README.md

 ![Initial Setup Screen](./documents/en-US/initial_setup.png)
 3. Press the "Generate Access Token" button at the bottom.
 A browser will open with a screen like the one shown in the image, so please press "Allow" promptly.
 ![Authentication by MiAuth](./documents/en-US/MiAuth.png)
+Q: What is this?
+And why is it necessary?
+A: This is [MiAuth, an authentication method provided by Misskey](https://misskey-hub.net/ja/docs/for-developers/api/token/miauth/).
+In this case, it is requesting permission for "creating and deleting notes" and "operating the drive".
+Operating the drive is necessary for uploading media.
 4. Once you press "Allow", the initial setup is complete.

 ## How to Use